 CASFV is a 501(c)3 non-profit organization governed by a board of directors and serves El Paso County, Hudspeth County and Culberson County.

-CASFV’s mission is to confront and prevent domestic violence and sexual assault in all their forms by advocating for safety and justice through intervention, education, and community collaboration
+CASFV’s mission is to confront and prevent domestic violence and sexual assault in all its forms by advocating for safety and justice through intervention, education, and community collaboration

 About Our CEO